gndowns/dotfiles/README.md

 2. Enter a file to save the key to e.g. `~/.ssh/id_rsa_github`

-3. Pree ENTER twice to skip adding a password
+3. Press ENTER twice to skip adding a password

 4. Copy the public key to your clipboard
 On MacOS: